 Spiritual Life Insurance

-[This page is designed to encourage you toward personal faith in Jesus Christ, and is not intended to offend anyone of a different faith.
-In my business I am happy to serve folks of all faiths, creeds, and lifestyles.]
+This page is designed to encourage you toward personal faith in Jesus Christ, and is not intended to offend anyone of a different faith.
+In my business I am happy to serve folks of all faiths, creeds, and lifestyles.

 I also want to disclose that I am sharing my personal views here, not the view of any insurance company I represent.
 This page is not short because the topic is so important and consequential.
+This page meanders from topic to topic with some repetition, but lands in the end.

-Soul insurance?
+Soul insurance

 I know, how ridiculous!
 I mean, who can insure the soul?
 When we step back to consider what insurance is we recognize there are risks in life that we cannot afford to take.
 So we study the options, and put our faith and money in the insurance company we determine to be trustworthy to insure our life at the cost we feel we can afford.

 If we're honest there's a lot of faith we put in our insurance carriers.
-We never go visit the home office to make sure they are there, nor read the actual policy from cover to cover, nor understand all of the plan limitations and exclusions as we should, but we still choose to make application in faith.
-We pay our premium 'in good faith' that the company will honor their promises made should we have a claim.
-We learn the companies track record and choose to place our trust in them.
+We never go visit the home office to make sure they are there, nor read the actual policy from cover to cover, nor understand all of the plan limitations and exclusions as we should.
+We still choose to make application in faith.

 'Faith' placed in an insurance company usually isn't a blind faith.